 My hon.
 Friend and Somerset neighbour raises an intriguing prospect: that points of order should be determined by me.
 Should the House wish to do this, it could of course change Standing Orders and this could be delegated to the Leader of the House, but I think you might not be entirely happy with that, Mr Speaker.
 So I fear I cannot answer my hon.
 Friend in the way he might like.

 This is a question to the Leader of the House, as part of the business statement.
-Will he listen to lots of the voices, from different perspectives on the Brexit question, who are all puzzled as to why he and the Prime Minister have chosen not to enter into a continuation of the Committee stage tomorrow or on Thursday?
+Will he listen to lots of the voices, from different perspectives on the Brexit question, who are all puzzled why he and the Prime Minister have chosen not to enter into a continuation of the Committee stage tomorrow or on Thursday?
 It would be perfectly in order for them to have scheduled that, by laying those motions either this evening or at the beginning of business tomorrow.
 There is a jovial atmosphere this evening, but a lot of people are frustrated—not least me, as I have some amendments that are first up in that Committee stage, whenever it occurs—believing it is the choice of the Leader of the House and of the Prime Minister not to be progressing this Bill tomorrow or on Thursday.
 They are therefore the architects of their own fate in this regard, and forever more when people ask why this Bill did not make progress before 31 October we will be able to say, “It was his own doing.”

 It is always a pleasure to listen to the hon.
 Gentleman’s dulcet tones, which we had the joy of doing last night, at considerable length.
-I am sorry that his amendments are not going to be debated now, and that instead right hon. and hon.
+I am sorry that his amendments will not be debated now, and that instead right hon. and hon.
 Members have to listen to me.
 Had he voted for the programme motion, he would have found that his amendments were being debated.
 He talks much about listening, but I think he did not listen to my opening comments about the interaction of Standing Orders on the business that we had before us today.
 Under Standing Order No. 83A, if a programme motion that commits a Bill to the Floor of the House is lost, that Bill is then committed to a Committee, and we would have to have another resolution to pull it out of Committee.
 So it is not possible just to proceed tomorrow as if nothing had happened.

 I am advised by the Clerk at the Table that the Bill is not committed to a Committee; it stands in limbo.
 In practical terms, so far as tonight is concerned, the House should worry not because it matters not, because it does not make any practical difference.
 That point can always be discussed afterwards if it takes the fancy of colleagues.